 The NEF shall be able to perform convergent charging by interacting with CHF, for charging data related to Northbound API access.
 The Charging Data Request and Charging Data Response are exchanged between the NEF and the CHF, based on PEC, either IEC or ECUR scenarios specified in TS 32.290 [57].
 The Charging Data Request is issued by the NEF towards the CHF when certain conditions (chargeable events) are met.

 Converged charging uses centralized or decentralized unit determination and centralized rating scenarios for event based convergent charging specified in TS 32.290 [57].

+In addition, NEF converged charging may support cancelling (i.e. credit refund) when the operation has not been successfully completed after an IEC.

 The contents and purpose of each charging event that triggers interaction with CHF, as well as the chargeable events that trigger them, are described in the following clauses.